But babies are much more than survival machines.

 Newborns recognize their native language

-Every language has its own characteristic rhythms, and newborns are savvy to them.
+Every language has its own characteristic rhythms, and babies are savvy to them.
 In an experiment on 4-day old infants, Mehler and colleagues presented French babies with recordings of a bilingual speaker telling the same story—once in French, and once in Russian.
 The babies—who had “overheard” French in the womb—showed a clear preference for the French version of the story (Mehler et al 1987).

 Newborns know about (and prefer to look at) faces

 In experiments, new infants have shown a preference for looking at faces and face-like stimuli (e.g., Batki et al 2000; Turati et al 2002).
 The babies are pretty discriminating, too.
 For example, they show a preference for faces with open eyes.
 Given a choice between fearful and smiling faces, newborns look longer at happy faces (Farroni et al 2007).

 Newborns can identify their parents' faces